 The overheat sensor is mounted on the back of the drop tube in the center of the appliance and has a reset button.
 To access it remove the right side panel.
-If the fire tries to burn back into the feed system or push exhaust up the feed tube, this sensor will shut the stove down, however the wall control will still display messages.
-This sensor must be manually re-set.
+If the fire tries to burn back into the feed system or push exhaust up the feed tube, this sensor will shut the appliance down, however the wall control will continue to display messages.
+This sensor must be manually reset.
 Disconnect power before resetting.